run-ai/kwok-operator/README.md

 - Ensure that the Kwok is infrastructure properly configured and accessible from the Kubernetes cluster. https://kwok.sigs.k8s.io/docs/user/kwok-in-cluster/
 - Check the logs of the Kwok Operator pod for any error messages under namespace kwok-operaotr.

+## Contributing

+Contributions to the Kwok Operator are welcome!
+To contribute, please follow the guidelines outlined in [CONTRIBUTING.md](./CONTRIBUTING.md).

+---

+Feel free to customize and expand upon this template to suit your specific needs and preferences!